cit-upenn/594-s16-project-awesomecrawler/README.md

                             http://45.79.133.245/v1/data/1/2000

-To run sourcecodes, follow the steps:
-1) update JRE System Library 1.5 to 1.8
-2) change absolute Path to database in BerekeleyDB.java class
-3) run crawlerTest.java

 ###Why another webcrawler

 Despite existing powerful crawler such as wget, we believe there's a need for webcrawler that allowed easy customization.
 Moreover, the traditional webcrawler lacks some important features since it's not really multithreaded (although the actual crawling is spawned off in a separate thread).